 - Cat toys

 The life expectancy of an Ocicat is normal.
-This means that if this cat breed is well cared for and does not have any specific diseases or conditions, it can live between 12 and 18 years.
+This means that if this breed is well cared for and doesn’t suffer from any particular diseases or conditions, it can live between 12 and 18 years.

-So, you now know a lot about the Ocicat.
-But you don’t yet know how and where this cool breed originated.
-And how much does an Ocicat cost?
+Now, you already know a lot about the Ocicat.
+But you still don’t know how and where this awesome breed originated.
+And how much does an Ocicat actually cost?
 You’ll find out below.

-The Ocicat originated in 1964 when a breeder crossed a sealpoint Siamese and an Abyssinian.
-The kittens from the first litter were then crossed with a Siamese cat, and in that litter, a small spotted kitten was born named Tonga.
-This was the very first Ocicat – a particularly sweet and intelligent breed with a beautiful spotted coat.
-In 1966, the Ocicat was officially registered as a cat breed.
+The Ocicat was created in 1964 when a breeder crossed a sealpoint Siamese with an Abyssinian.
+The kittens from the first litter were crossed again with a Siamese cat, and one of the kittens, a small spotted cat named Tonga, was born.
+This was the very first Ocicat – an incredibly sweet and intelligent breed with a beautiful spotted coat.
+The Ocicat was officially recognized as a breed in 1966.

-To make the spotted pattern even stronger, the American Shorthair was later added to the breeding program.
-This resulted in kittens with a silver base coat and a strong bone structure.
+To further strengthen the spotted pattern, the American Shorthair was later added to the breeding program.
+This resulted in kittens being born with a silver base coat and a solid bone structure.

 The Ocicat in a nutshell:

-- An Ocicat cat lives for 12 to 18 years.
+- An Ocicat cat lives between 12 to 18 years

-- An Ocicat kitten costs approximately 850 euros.
+- An Ocicat kitten costs about 1100 euros

 Disclaimer: Petrebels is not a veterinarian or behavioral expert.
 All content, information, and tips on this blog are intended to inspire you and are for informational purposes only.
 If your cat has complaints or problems, and you have concerns about your cat’s health, always consult a veterinarian or a behavioral expert.